- Across three different timelines, Gul'dan has proved that he will always be a heartless, ambitious, and power hungry monster.

 - Azshara, the Light of Lights, is the former ancient queen of the Night Elves who, in her endless goal to obtain power and perfection, nearly led all of Azeroth to total ruin.
 10,000 years ago, Azshara used her magic to enthrall her people to love her without question while also seeking to purify the world of any she deemed imperfect, who included all but herself and her Highborne servants.
 While attempting to enact this purification with the power of the Well of Eternity, she caught the attention of Sargeras, creator of the Omnicidal Burning Legion.
 When he offered to aid in her goal in exchange for allowing his armies to rampage over Azeroth, Azshara agreed without question.
 Her actions to satisfy her own limitless vanity led to the War of the Ancients, the deaths of countless innocents, and the breaking of the entire world.
 Azshara then makes a deal with the Old Gods, who turn her and her servants into the first naga.
 As their Empress, Azshara can be held directly responsible for every atrocity committed by the naga throughout the franchise.

-- Cho'gall, the former right-hand of the aforementioned Gul'dan, is the mad prophet of the Twilight's Hammer whose apocalyptic goals serve as a grim reminder that the Burning Legion aren't the only monsters out amongst the stars.
-Born a two-headed ogre in their capitol of Highmaul, Cho'gall's ambitions and power lust eventually led to his failed assassination and exile.
-Swearing vengeance on his kinsmen, he sought out new forms of power and learned fel magic from Gul'dan, fully intent on betraying him and his demonic masters, and void magic from the Pale orcs beneath Oshu'gun who taught him of the Hour of Twilight prophecy.
-Cho'gall made fulfilling this apocalyptic prophecy his life's work, and formed the Twilight's Hammer clan to make it a reality.
+- Cho'gall, the mad prophet of the Twilight's Hammer cult, serves the Old Gods to bring the Void's apocalyptic designs to fruition.
+Born in the ogre capitol of Highmaul, Cho'gall's ambition led to his exile where he learned fel magic from Gul'dan and void magic from the pale orcs.
+Learning of the Hour of Twilight, Cho'gall made fulfilling this apocalyptic prophecy his life's work, and formed the Twilight's Hammer clan to make it a reality.
 He would go on to raze Highmaul and slaughter its people and aid the Horde in their genocidal conquest in the First and Second Wars.
-Gathering new followers in droves, he carved new prophecies into the Pale orcs and skinned them all to make the Twilight Canticle, the unholy book of the Void.
-Many years later, he attempted to resurrect the Old God C'thun by sacrificing the young half orc Med'an, and enslaved his mother Garona and used her to reignite full scale war between the Horde and Alliance.
+Many years later, he attempted to resurrect the Old God C'thun by sacrificing the young half-orc Med'an, and enslaved his mother Garona and used her to reignite full scale war between the Horde and Alliance.
 His final attempts at fulfilling the Hour of Twilight involved healing a wounded Deathwing and using the fallen Aspect to ignite the Cataclysm, and ultimately put Azeroth within a inch of annihilation.
-While Gul'dan is iconic for showing how far one can fall to evil serving the Fel, Cho'gall revels in showing that one can fall equally as far in service to the Void.

 - Deathwing the Destroyer is the ruler of the Black Dragonflight.
 Previously known as Neltharion the Earth Warder, Deathwing is one of the most ancient villains in Azeroth's history and one of the most monstrous.
 Deathwing possesses genocidal hatred directed towards anything that isn't a black dragon and has tried many times to exterminate all else that lives.
 Deathwing tricked his fellow dragonflights into binding their powers to a relic known as the Demon Soul and proceeded to depower his fellow Dragon Aspect and drove the blue dragonflight into practical extinction, gloating all the while.
 He raped his former consorts and due to his gaining a unique body of molten fire, only one survived, hideously scarred.
 He was responsible for the capture and forced breeding of Alexstraza, letting her beloved children die and all the while planning to steal her eggs and corrupt them.
 Deathwing unleashes the fullest measure of his evil in Cataclysm when he initiates events that cause countless deaths and occasionally attacks areas by burning any living thing he finds.
 Not even his own "superior" Dragonflight is exempt from his plans, as he is hinted at creating the Twilight Dragonflight to replace the remnants of his own.